shivanshrider/CelebalTechProj-Week3/README.md

 - Test in both light and dark modes for best results.
 - Use environment variables for API endpoints and secrets.

 ---

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

----

-## 📄 License

-This project is licensed under the MIT License.

----